toastisme/dials_browser_experiment_viewer/README.md

 - Drag .refl files into the browser to view reflection centroids and bounding boxes in lab space
 - Realtime panel coordinates of mouse position
 - Hover over indexed reflections to see Miller indices
+- Hover over sample to see unit cell
+- Hover over beam to see beam direction, and wavelength (if monochromatic)
 - Compare calculated reflections of current model against observed reflections

 ## Limitations